All the Best Camping in Quartzsite, Arizona

 Situated in the Sonoran Desert, daytime temperatures from December through March hover around 70 degrees in Quartzsite.
 If warm desert sunshine isn’t enough to bring you in, Quartzsite also offers all the services you’ll need to camp comfortably in a tent or an RV.

 For many people, the main draw of Quartzsite is the annual RV Show in January.
 That’s when three-quarters of a million people, mostly in RV’s, converge on the town for what could be the largest gathering of RV’ers in the world.
-In addition to the Sports, Vacation, and RV Show, nine major gem and mineral shows and 15 general flea market events offer up a stunning array.
+In addition to the Sports, Vacation, and RV Show, which is set to run as scheduled in 2021 (with COVID-19 precautions), nine major gem and mineral shows and 15 general flea market events (TBD in 2021) offer up a stunning array.
 In case you hadn’t guessed, January is a busy time in Quartzsite.

 With that many people descending on the area around Quartzsite every winter, you can count on two things: plenty of places to camp and very little solitude.
 If you crave a quiet place to bask in the winter sun, Quartzsite won’t be for you.
 But, if you’re looking for a neighborhood community feel, plenty of shopping, and all the RV services, you should put this winter destination on your list.
 Here are a few of the Campendium community’s favorite spots to set up for the winter.

 Quartzsite Boondocking – Drive-Thru Playlist